keatura/my-ordinary-vault-md/TTRPG/D&D/Narnash/_Makara notes/Makara redesign.md

 ----

-I have commissioned you previously (on artists & clients), and would like to commission some more art + a slight redesign of my character.
+I would like to commission some more art + a slight redesign of my character.

 She is 5'3" and an elf, her ears are quite long and stick out to the side.
 Her eyes are hazel. the sword is 4 feet in length